fkm/esdoc-next/manual/tags.md

 ### @ignore
 syntax: ``@ignore``

-The identifier is not displayed in document.
+The identifier is not displayed in the document.

 ```javascript
 /**